Wood with metal inlays and painted parchment, glass doors and mirror

 Gift of Barry Friedman and Patricia Pastor, New York 1984.177

-The cabinet displays an extensive vocabulary of other decorative devices, including the ebonizing of part of its wooden frame, the turned and shaped wooden ornaments, repoussé metal reliefs, mirrored and green glass, and tassels.
+In both form and decoration this cabinet typifies the work of Carlo Bugatti.
+Asymmetrical, with a tower-like element at one side, there are Islamic-inspired ornaments throughout its design, notably the onion-shaped arches in the upper half of the cabinet.
+Japanese influence is also evident in the white metal inlays and in the sepia-painted parchment panels.
+The cabinet displays an extensive vocabulary of other decorative devices, including the partial ebonized frame, the turned wooden ornaments, metal reliefs, mirrored and green glass, and silk tassels.
 Despite their diversity, Bugatti organized all these elements into a coherent design.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.